Qualcomm unveils chips to power the next generation of smartphones

 The Qualcomm Snapdragon X65 and X62 5G M.2 Reference Designs will accelerate 5G adoption across industry segments, including PCs, always-connected PCs (ACPCs), laptops, customer premises equipment (CPEs), extended reality, gaming, and other mobile broadband (MBB) devices.

-The new reference designs are powered by the world’s most advanced and first 3GPP release 165G modem-RF solutions –Snapdragon X65and X625G modem-RF systems — supporting unmatched spectrum aggregation, global 5G sub-6, extended-range mmWave, and high power-efficiency.
+The new reference designs are powered by what the company describes as the world’s most advanced and first 3GPP release 165G modem-RF solutions –Snapdragon X65and X625G modem-RF Systems — supporting unmatched spectrum aggregation, global 5G sub-6, extended-range mmWave, and high power-efficiency.
 The reference designs will help customers launch 5G products faster, with products expected to debut later this year.

 New 5G modem

-Qualcomm also unveiled its Snapdragon X65 5G modem-RF system for global 5G expansion.
+Qualcomm also unveiled its Snapdragon X65 5G modem-RF System for global 5G expansion.
 The upgraded features in this platform will enhance the fourth-generation 5G modem-to-antenna solution, which was announced in February.

-As the world’s first 10 Gigabit 5G and the first 3GPP release 16 modem-RF system, the software-upgradeable architecture allows future-proofing of solutions powered by the Snapdragon X65, which supports and enables acceleration of 5G expansion.
+As the world’s first 10-gigabit 5G and the first 3GPP release 16 modem-RF System, the software-upgradeable architecture allows future-proofing of solutions powered by the Snapdragon X65, which supports and enables acceleration of 5G expansion.
 The architecture also enhances coverage, power efficiency, and performance for users.
 The upgrades will enable rollouts in a variety of regions, including China.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: